getAddress/autocomplete/README.md

-          suggestion_template:undefined, /* the suggestion template (see Autocomplete API)*/ filter:undefined, /* the suggestion filter (see Autocomplete API)*/ bind_output_fields:true, /* if true, bind the output_fields to the address*/ container_display:'contents', /* container css display - can be 'inline-flex' or 'flex' or 'contents' */ input_focus_on_select:true,  /* if true, sets the focus to the textbox after selecting an address*/ debug:false, /* if true, logs behavior */ enable_get:true /* if true, retreives address on select */
+          suggestion_template:undefined, /* the suggestion template (see Autocomplete API)*/ filter:undefined, /* the suggestion filter (see Autocomplete API)*/ bind_output_fields:true, /* if true, bind the output_fields to the address*/ input_focus_on_select:true,  /* if true, sets the focus to the textbox after selecting an address*/ debug:false, /* if true, logs behavior */ enable_get:true /* if true, retreives address on select */